clarino/corona/README.md

 Additionally, lemmatized lists aggregate occurrences of inflected forms.
 Example: *virus*, *viruset*, *virusets*, *virusene*, etc.

+A further description of the data and its analysis of these data will be presented in forthcoming papers.

-This updated version is based on materials from CLARINO Corpuscle covering the period from January 1 until May 26, 2020.
+This updated version is based on materials obtained through CLARINO Corpuscle covering the period from January 1 until May 26, 2020.

-A further description and analysis of these data will be presented in forthcoming papers.
+It may diverge slightly from the version reported in earlier descriptions of this research.

 ## Files: